dromotherm/documentation/pages/themis/overview/themis_softs.md

 Themis uses different python services for most operations related to connectivity with sensors and real world :

 - a over the air service for **long range 169Mhz sensors**, with on the fly autodectection
-- a modbusTCP service to interact with modbus devices (eg promux) in order to easily operate thermocouple sensors and PT100
+- a modbus service to interact with modbus devices (eg promux) in order to easily operate thermocouple sensors and PT100

-To monitor in realime electric consumption, Themis uses [emonhub](http://github.com/openenergymonitor/emonhub), which is maintained by the emoncms developers

-Themis includes a specific interfacer for emonhub managing an ethernet socket on a **HIOKI 8204-20** datalogger

 *Please note that for modbus/RS485, default configuration is the following : `9600 bauds, 1 stop bit, 8 data bits, no parity`.
 You can change this but keep it simple*

+To monitor in realime electric consumption, Themis uses [emonhub](http://github.com/openenergymonitor/emonhub), which is maintained by the emoncms developers

+We maintain a specific version of emonhub including a specific interfacer to manage ethernet sockets on a **HIOKI 8204-20** datalogger

 ## data processing